70 million Americans are obese. More than one in three of all

 of obesity.
 Ongoing support for the family will help maintain

 their new behaviors.
-A healthcare provider should be consult
+A healthcare provider should be consulted

 before placing a child on a weight-reduction diet.